Model Based Detection API [BETA]

 Introduction

-The new Model Based Detection (MBD) API [BETA] enables partners to protect access to their programs and analyze their ecosystem’s user base with a Passport-grade supervised machine learning model.
+The new Model Based Detection (MBD) API [BETA] enables partners to protect programs against Sybils in real-time, regardless of whether they have a Passport account or not.

-• Score any address: Any EVM wallet address can be scored, regardless of whether they have a Passport or not.
+- Score any address: Any EVM wallet address can be scored, regardless of whether they have a Passport or not.

-• Reduced user friction: Users don’t need to do anything to be scored by this endpoint.
+- Reduced user friction: Users don’t need to do anything to be scored by this endpoint.

-• More difficult for Sybils: When we make adjustments to our Stamp offering and weights, we are essentially providing a roadmap for Sybils, requiring us to make changes periodically which can add friction for users.
+- More difficult for Sybils: When we make adjustments to our Stamp offering and weights, we are essentially providing a roadmap for Sybils, requiring us to make changes periodically which can add friction for users.
 The model features are hidden from the public, making it more difficult for Sybils to cheat.

-• Faster and less impactful iteration cycles: Sybil behavior changes, and so should Passport.
+- Faster and less impactful iteration cycles: Sybil behavior changes, and so should Passport.
 While we know updates to our Stamp-based verification are both required and help improve ease and effectiveness, those changes can cause user friction.
 The model-based verification enables us to tune our the models more frequently without this friction, allowing us to respond to changes in Sybil behavior more quickly.

 Getting Access